 Warts are a skin condition that occurs when one of over 100 different types of the highly contagious Human Papillomavirus (HPV) come into contact with an open cut, even a very small one, and the cut becomes infected.
 While warts are benign and often harmless, without wart treatment they can easily spread to other parts […]

-If you have moles on your body and perform regular self-skin checks (which Houston dermatologist Dr. Perri recommends all his patients do), then you might be wondering, “How do I know if I have Melanoma?
+If you have moles on your body and perform regular self-skin checks (which dermatologist Dr. Perri recommends all his patients do), then you might be wondering, “How do I know if I have Melanoma?
 How can I tell the difference between a benign mole and a cancerous one?”
-While it’s true that Melanoma affects […]
+While it’s true that Melanoma affects only […]

 Warts, which are caused when over 100 different strains of the Human Papillomavirus (HPV) infect small cuts in the skin, are very contagious.
 You can inadvertently spread warts by touching warts and then touching other areas of your skin, or even touching or using something that has been in contact with a wart, like somebody […]